donkirkby/donimoes/docs/new_rules.md

     ###  ##  # ##

 ### Object
-Play the most tetrominoes, or block your opponents from playing.
+Play the most tetrominoes.

 ### Setup
-Shuffle the dominoes face down, and each player flip one face up.
-Add the numbers, and check if there are any ties.
-Continue flipping and adding until there are no ties, then sit around the table from highest total down to lowest total, in a clockwise direction.
-The player with the highest total will play first.

-In a 2-player game, the player with the highest total takes the light token and plays first.
+Choose a player to go first through any convenient method.
+In a 2-player game, the first player takes the light token.
 The other player takes the dark token.
-In a 3-player game, the player with the highest total plays first, and each player takes all the tokens of one colour.
-In a 4-player game, the player with the highest total takes a light token and plays first.
-The other players take a dark token, a light token, and a dark token, alternating around the table.
+In a 3-player game, each player takes all the tokens of one colour.
+In a 4-player game, the first player and the player opposite each take a light token and the other players take a dark token.
 Players with the same colour tokens will play as partners.

 Shuffle the dominoes face down, and draw four for each player, keeping them hidden from the other players.
 Put the remaining dominoes and the tetrominoes